mengqvist/DNApy/README.md

 Implemented Software features
 =====

-* Visualization of DNA and sequence features
+* Visualization of DNA sequence with sequence features

+* Plasmid view visualization

 * DNA editing, copy, paste, reverse complement

 * Unlimited undo/redo

+* Easy search for nucleotide or amino acid positions or sequence

+* Easy mutation by nucleotide or amino acid position (this one is pretty awesome!)

+* Design of mixed base codons for libraries

 * DNA translation to protein